114 Yale Law Journal 1279 (2005)

 Date of Authorship for this Version

 Eskridge, William N. Jr., "Pluralism and Distrust: How Courts Can Support Democracy by Lowering the Stakes of Politics" (2005).
 Faculty Scholarship Series.
-Paper 3770.
+3770.